 rules apply accordingly.

 Contact persons of these guests are urgently requested to inform about this requirement in order to ensure that the guests are allowed to enter the university grounds.
-All members of the university are obliged to compile lists of names of guests and to record contact times in order to be able to trace chains of infection if necessary.

 - All members of the university are responsible for mutual protection.
 If, for example, before or during lectures, meetings, etc., it is necessary to take the necessary steps.
 If there are any questions or problems that prevent a proper implementation, the responsible persons contact the members of the Security Team directly (0271-740 3879).
 The Security Team will be happy to advise and support you in eliminating the problems and ambiguities.